 Checking the inactivity of any user on service is very important.
 Those privileges should be removed for better security posture.
 Compliance standards required for this are NIST, PCI, ARPA, MAS.
 The account should be removed after a minimum of 30 days of inactivity.

 IAM users should not have Inline policies.
 It is recommended that IAM policies be applied directly to groups and roles but not users.
-This will help you comply with ARPA, MAS, AICPA, NIST, ISO 27001 compliance standards.
+This will help you comply with APRA, MAS, AICPA, NIST, and ISO 27001 compliance standards.

 Roles that have access to services but have not been used in the past several days should be looked into and cleaned up.